OnBoard Cleveland will challenge you to develop skills for confident networking, presentations and professional interactions. Through OnBoard, you’ll:

 - Your Commitment

-Participants are expected to attend a one and a half-day opening retreat in September and six, three and a half-hour evening sessions (5:30 – 9:00 p.m.) once per month from October through March.
+Participants are expected to attend a one and a half-day opening retreat in September and six, four-hour afternoon sessions once per month from October through March.

-Tuition for the class of 2024 is $2,250 per participant (typically paid by the employer).
-Tuition includes food, materials, session activities and the overnight stay.
+Tuition for the class of 2025 is $2,250 per participant (typically paid by the employer).
+Tuition includes food, materials, and session activities.

 Partial scholarships are available, and CLC will work with successful applicants to ensure tuition is not a barrier.
 Scholarships are determined via the scholarship application form that will be available on the same dates as the program application.